Tashichho Dzong in spring in Thimphu, Bhutan

 The Government of Bhutan has opted for a ‘high value, low impact' tourism policy that limits the number of visitors that can enter the country at any given time.

 This policy has protected Bhutan against the worst effects of mass tourism, like trampled nature and disrupted ecosystems.
-Also, by keeping tourist numbers down, Bhutan has been able to retain its character and so remain the holiday mecca we all know it to be.
+Also, by keeping tourist numbers down, Bhutan has been able to retain its character and so remain the holiday jewel we all know it to be.

 Follow-Alice-to-Bhutan-5-1024x683.jpg